Jo-R/A11yTalk/a11yTalkNotes.md

 lawsuits...dominos...no in UK unless or are a public body...but even so its just nice to do it...we want people to use our sights (lol pun)

-we do it a bit but not enough and what we do is inconsistent (and sometimes some a11y is not better than none - e.g role="button" but do nothing else to make it behave like a button)
+we do it a bit but not enough and what we do is inconsistent

 - it's invisible to us (obvious if css is broken, not obvious if a11y issues)
 - we don't bake a11y into our AC/user stories